working-group-two/wgtwo.com/blog/2022-02-25-website-redesign/index.md

 import styles from "./styles.css";
 import Highlight from '@site/src/components/highlight/Highlight';

-For a company that provides an innovative solution across the telecommunication sector, I believe it is essential to have a web presence that effectively communicates our technology.
-This blog post illustrates my approach to taking our existing (old) website and transforming it into what it is today.
+For a company that provides an innovative solution across the telecommunication sector, I believe it is essential to have a web presence that effectively communicates our vision.

-Let's see what I can achieve with one self-initiative, saying yes, and tackle building a new website by adopting a common methodology, the Pareto 80/20 Principle.
+This blog post illustrates my approach to taking the content of our existing website and transforming it into a completely new online presence, what it is today.
+This is the story of leveraging the Pareto 80/20 Principle to effectively portray **wgtwo** as the innovative telco brand it is.

 <!--truncate-->